10 Things to Do in Boston in October

 Tourists in Boston| ©Bart E

-During the month of October, not only do the temperatures in Boston drop, but the number of visitors to the city also drops.
+During October, not only do temperatures drop in Boston, but so does the number of visitors to the city.

-This is because many people have used up their vacation days over the summer months and also because most schools have resumed classes.
+This is because many people have already used up their vacation days during the summer months and also because most schools have resumed classes.

-This is great news in some respects, because you will have many of the city's main attractions all to yourself.
-Waiting times in the queues are also decreasing, although it is still better to opt to buy tickets online to skip the lines because it is not nice to have to wait in line in the rain or in the cold.
+This is great news in some ways, because you'll have many of the city's main attractions all to yourself.
+Waiting times in lines also decrease, although it is still better to buy tickets online to skip the lines because it is not pleasant to have to wait in line in the rain or cold.

 Go Boston Pass| ©Klook